Patient Engagement & UX for Bluetooth Medical Devices

 Monitoring in the field

 As discussed in Part 3: Cybersecurity for Bluetooth Medical Devices, monitoring refers to architecting a system and/or deploying software solutions to look for anomalies, performance issues or areas where users are having difficulty in the device software.
 Monitoring provides quantitative data that informs qualitative user research.
-UX designers and software developers can take advantage of both sets of data to mitigate design and technical issues.
+UX designers and software developers can take advantage of both types of data to mitigate design and technical issues.

 Monitoring solutions come in many forms, including: